 9. This rolling cooler is great for hauling drinks and perishable snacks to the beach.
 And because it is tall, we carried our wine and other adult libations in it!

 10. A big puzzle to work on all week.
 The adults in our family and our 9-year-old grandson enjoyed this – especially on the few afternoons when we had rain.

 11. Games.
 Card and board games are always good.
 This year’s games were Speak Out and Hedbanz.
 Speak Out says it is for kids 16 and up, but it was great to play as a family with our 9-year-old.
 Batteries were needed for Hedbanz, so we didn’t get to play that one.
 So…don’t forget the batteries if your game needs them!

 12. Goody bags – I always make little goody bags for everyone at the start of our vacation.
 Just for fun.
 Most of these items were purchased at the Dollar Store.
 Here’s what they got this year:

-- 6-month-old grandson – reusable swim diaper, nautical themed sleeper and romper and a crab rattle.
+- 6-month-old grandson – reusable swim diaper and a nautical themed sleeper.

 - 3-year-old granddaughter – water shoes, sunglasses, swim goggles & beach toys.

 - 9-year-old grandson – boogie board, beach towel, & a woven straw beach mat

 - Adult daughters – flip flops & nail polish

 A little bit of thought on what you need.
 A little bit of research about where you’re going.
 And a whole lot of love and gratitude for the time spent together.
 That’s all it takes for a super fun family vacation.

 You might also like: 5 Tips for An Awesome Multi-generational Family Vacation